 Sustainable businesses can access new markets and business opportunities:

 - Marketing their sustainable efforts to consumers as a unique selling point

 - Complying with environmental management systems required by businesses higher in the supply chain and being able to tender for new work

 - Implementing resource and time-efficient practices to produce more highly cost competitive products and services

 - Exploring the option of expansion into the fast-growing sustainable product and service supply markets.

 An efficient and sustainable business is simply a smart business!

-Neil Hoddinett, Chair of RDA Moreton Bay, states that “In the July 2012 Moreton Bay Business Confidence Survey, 60% of businesses that responded indicated that rising overhead costs continue to be the largest constraint to business growth in the Moreton Bay region.
+Neil Hoddinett, past Chair of RDA Moreton Bay, states that “In the July 2012 Moreton Bay Business Confidence Survey, 60% of businesses that responded indicated that rising overhead costs continue to be the largest constraint to business growth in the Moreton Bay region.
 There were also concerns over the Carbon Tax, price pressure from competitors and rising production costs.
 The Moreton Bay Sustainable Business Strategy will be designed to deliver a toolkit of actions that businesses can undertake to address these concerns”.